Burdantes/burdantes.github.io/_projects/1_project.md

 ---
 layout: page
 title: Geopolitics of the Internet
-description:
+description: Toward developing methodologies to understand the relationship between the Internet and people.
-img: assets/img/as_level_spectral.jpg
+img: assets/img/as_level_spectral.png
 importance: 1
-category: work
+category: multidisciplinary
 ---
 One can understand the geography of the Internet and the datasphere through three approaches: the datasphere as embedded in the geographic space, the geographic space as embedded in the datasphere, and Internet as a new space on its own.
 Representing the “hardware”, i.e. physical equipment and cable infrastructures, data centres, exchange points, in a geographical space enables discussion about Internet issues such as: